ipython/ipython/docs/source/config/shortcuts/index.rst

+.. _terminal-shortcuts-list:

 =================
 IPython shortcuts
 =================

-Available shortcuts in an IPython terminal.
+Shortcuts available in an IPython terminal.

 .. note::